suobset/skushagra/docs/tech-config.md

 Legacy mention: [Aigaion](https://github.com/aigaion/aigaion) which was replaced by Wikindx.
 PHP underwent such drastic changes that Aigaion was rendered useless on anything above PHP version 5.

-## Debuggers
+## Debuggers & Analyzers

 Apart from the usual (extensions for IDEs for different languages, or print statements :P), I do a lot of low-level code.
-Here is what helps me:
+This section also includes a bunch of more things that help in development and analysis, not just debugging.

+Only external programs are included here, not the actual debuggers in themselves.
+For example, the ```rust_debugger``` is just included in RUST and has CLI attributes to invoke (or it can latch on to GDB, which is what I do), so that is not mentioned.
+Moreover, IDE debuggers are not included (Visual Studio already has an excellent .NET and C debugger, but is mentioned above).

+These are only **external** debuggers and analyzers that are not included within the compilers/interpreters themselves, and are not included within an IDE mentioned above.
+Hence why the list is short.

 * [GNU GDB](https://www.sourceware.org/gdb/): The GNU Project Debugge, while meant for C/C++ initially, can really debug any language that builds debug flags for it.
 I use it for C++, RUST, x86 Asm, and some Python Bytecode too.
 * [Valgrind](https://valgrind.org/): Advanced debugger for C/C++ that maps out memory management, program flow, and overall functioning of computational resoures so that Segmentation Fault can be debugged quicker.
     * Shouout to [Uma](https://www.linkedin.com/in/uma-p-24b78a156/) for introducing me to Valgrind back in CS 230 (Intro. to Systems)
 * [Pydebug](https://github.com/microsoft/debugpy): The essential Python Debugger.
+* [Wireshark](https://www.wireshark.org/): Packet tracer and network protocol analyzer, used for analyzing networks.
+GPLv3'd at that.
+I use this way more often than I'd think.
+* [Postman](https://www.postman.com/): A JavaScript API analyzer and builder, extremely helpful to create APIs that interact within a website or with external 3rd-party tooling.
+Negatives: proprietary and has a weird pricing ladder, which makes me not want to use it and just rely on the Console.
+* [pgAdmin](https://www.pgadmin.org/): Open Source GUI workbench for PostgreSQL.
+I use MySQL Workbench for MySQL.
+I just refuse to rely solely on the Console for SQL, given how things can mess up quickly.

 ## Server-side computation & Terminals